What should be my first step?

 When should I ask for a letter of recommendation?

 Ask early to ensure they have time to write a strong and well thought out letter for you.
 Try asking towards the middle of the spring quarter you are applying.
-Ask a few professors you are close with.
-Most schools would want about two letters.
+How well the recommender knows you is more important than their rank or title; we often hear from deans of admissions that TA letters are great, especially from large schools like UCLA.